unyt-org/uix/docs/manual/08 Configuration.md

 ### Options

-Per default, they can contain the following options:
+Per default, a .dx file can contain the following options:
 * `endpoint`: (endpoint) The endpoint that should be used for this directory

 Additional options for backend endpoint may be passed according to the options defined in [Deployment](./11%20Deployment.md).